Vanessa Brady: Awards and honours

 In 2022, Brady received the Freedom of the City of London.
 In 2014 she was awarded an honorary degree from Southampton Solent University.
-In 2013 she was appointed an OBE in recognition of her services to the interior design industry and the UK economy in the Queen's Birthday Honours List.
+In June 2014 she was appointed an OBE in recognition of her services to the interior design industry and the UK economy in the Queen's Birthday Honours List.

 She has been acknowledged for a number of business and design awards, including the 2013 Woman in the city, Woman of Achievement Award for the Built Environment.
-In both 2010 and 2013, she was nominated for the NatWest Women in Business Awards.

 Media work and appearances

-She writes for various trade publications London Property Magazine and Yacht Investor regularly contributes to other international and national publications such as SKY NEWS Paper review.
-She is also an inspirational speaker and a public spokesperson for interior design and regularly appears around the world as an awards judge in the design profession.
-Irish Fit Out Awards, KBB Awards, Leaf Awards etc.
+She has written for London Property Magazine, Yacht Investor, and SKY NEWS Paper review.
+She is also a public speaker and has been an awards judge in the design profession.
+Irish Fit Out Awards, KBB Awards, and Leaf Awards.